fedexu/FilmRental/README4STEP.txt

 for access the DataBase: remebmer, all the DAO class need to return only a Model or basic class (string, int, boolean, ... nothing!).
 Remember the KISS rule ;)

-In the Business Logic package put all the clas for the logic of the application, the BL class need to return behavior for the controller and use the class from the DAO layer.
+In the Business Logic package put all the classes for the logic of the application, the BL class needs to return the behavior for the controller and use the class from the DAO layer.

 In the Control simply put the flow of the website and the logic for invoking the BL.